What Is ABA Therapy?

 What ABA Therapy Could Represent for Children With ASDs

-The first thing to expect from ABA treatment is a detailed look at a child’s situation and learning goals.
+The first thing to expect from ABA therapy is that the health of our patients and staff is our top priority.
+Every element of our practice is considered with regard to the risk posed by COVID-19.
+Whether in-home or at one of our facilities, we will take a detailed look at a child’s situation and learning goals.
 There are many ways to administer this type of therapy, and decisions are made on analysis.
 After the first consultation, there are a variety of formats available:

 - Intensive ABA: 10 to 40 hours per week with a therapist and various supplemental support from administrators and coordinating professionals.

 - Parent-directed ABA: A model that empowers parents to take on more of an active role via weekly and monthly support from treatment coordinators and licensed behavioral specialists.

 - Workshop ABA: Regular monthly sessions often used to introduce families to ABA, reinforce treatment from the more intense programs, and keep up-to-date on new behavioral therapy techniques.

 A first appointment with a therapist would probably consist mostly of talking, playing, or observation.
 As mentioned above, a contemporary ABA program is based on an individual analysis of the behavior of the child who will undergo treatment.
 A coordinator also typically discusses a family’s goals therapy before the first session of intensive programs, setting expectations for treatment.